June 2, 2020 - Virtual – United Nations (UNITAR)

 University of California, Berkeley

 WPE has a goal of “helping to eliminate hunger and poverty by delivering the abundance all around us to those in need – with love.”
-In just five years, its “circle of giving” model has delivered over 8M pounds of nutritious, fresh food that would otherwise have gone to waste.
+In just six years, its “circle of giving” model has delivered over 10M pounds of nutritious, fresh food that would otherwise have gone to waste.
 WPE continues to be on the frontier of the “surplus” industry, changing the way people think about waste, and addressing poverty in innovative, replicable ways.

 There is groundbreaking new CA legislation in process, advancing this theme of unity, creating legal requirements for the WPE mission “all of us taking care of all of us” to come to life.
 SB 1383 – reducing the amount of food going into landfills – emphasizes the diversion of edible food to those who need it.
 California is the first state to pass such a law.
 County agencies and major medical institutions in Contra Costa County (San Francisco Bay Area) have approached WPE to help implement these progressive regulations, and are looking to them to help forge the template.